SAVANNAH

 Feeding

-Your kitten is fully weaned and currently consuming solid foods.
-To facilitate a smooth dietary transition, it is advisable to continue offering the brands your kitten is familiar with.
-The following items have been included in their diet:
+Your kitten is fully weaned and currently consuming solid food.
+To ensure a smooth dietary transition, it is advisable to continue providing the brands your kitten is familiar with.
+The current diet consists of:

 • Fresh water